-The Hungry Ghost Month this year is starting from 1st of August until the 29th August 2019 so the Chinese believe many hungry ghosts wander around the human realm bringing accidents and misfortunes.
+The Hungry Ghost Month this year is starting from the 19th of August until the 16th of September 2020 so the Chinese believe many hungry ghosts wander around the human realm bringing accidents, illness and misfortunes.
 This is a time when the Gates of Hell are wide open and spirits and ghosts from the Hell realms will roam freely on Earth to “seek food and entertainment” – all at the expense of humans.
-During the full moon of this month, 14th and 15th August 2019, it is also customary to make offering to the wandering spirits and ancestors by burning joss paper, various paper merchandise, incense as well as various food offerings on the area just outside of their homes as an attempt to appease the spirits and discourage them from bringing problems.
+During the full moon of this month, 1st and 2nd of September 2020, it is also customary to make offering to the wandering spirits and ancestors by burning joss paper, various paper merchandise, incense as well as various food offerings on the area just outside of their homes as an attempt to appease the spirits and discourage them from bringing problems to the family.
 If you are walking around the neighbourhood, you should make sure that you do not accidentally kick or knock over any of the offerings made during the night of the full moon as doing so may bring the wrath of a wandering spirit on you.

 There are a number of taboos practiced by different ethnic Chinese groups during this month long period, and we list here the main taboos to stay safe during this dark period.

 The first one is to not stay out late at night (especially pregnant women and young children), not to go swimming in the sea or lake, not to wait alone under a tree or bus stop after sun down, and most importantly not to pick up any money or coins that you come across on the road.